harmanTheCarMan/theCootList/README.md

 What you will be able to with our app:

-- Create different task lists
+- Create different tabs
-- Create items for your task lists
+- Create items for your tabs
-- View all of your lists and items
+- View all of your items for a specific tab
-- Update items
+- Update items on a tab
-- Delete items
+- Delete items from a tab
-- Check off items as completed
+- Check off items as completed or uncompleted
-- Rearrange task list items
+- Rearrange items
 - Signup/login/logout

 # Stack